null

-Posted by DaySavers Team on Mar 29th 2022
+Posted by DaySavers Team on Sep 20th 2023

-Myth: Cannabis is addictive.
+Myth: Cannabis is Addictive.

 Truth: While some may experience a psychological dependence on cannabis, it is not a physically addictive substance.